Governing Body Pen Portraits

 Prior to taking my career break to support my son I coached drama at an after school performing arts school.
 I still undertake this role once per year at a summer school in Whitby.
 I am also a member of a local amateur dramatics society where I perform in many different productions including pantomime ( Oh no she doesn’t – Oh yes I do!) .

 I was born and raised in Norfolk and moved into this area when I started university to complete a teaching degree.
-I have lived in Redcar for nearly fifteen years now and my husband and I love this area.
+I have lived in Redcar for nearly eighteen years and my husband and I love this area.
+We have three children, all of whom currently attend Zetland Primary, however our eldest is soon to start secondary school.

 In my spare time, I enjoy walking by the sea, swimming and baking, although with three young children my spare time is sometimes limited!